Clotted cream is a popular dairy food from England with a thick texture and a delicious taste.

 2) A Rich Source of Dairy Fat

-The days of fearing all dietary fats are over, and research has shown that high-fat dairy products are probably beneficial/neutral for health.
+The days of fearing all dietary fats are over, and research has shown that high-fat dairy products are not as bad for health as once thought.

 For instance, some recent controlled trials and systematic reviews on dairy fat have demonstrated that;